 How much should my security deposit be?

-You need to be comfortable that the amount you charge is likely to cover general damage that may be caused to your property.
+The security deposit amount is up to you but it should, at a minimum, cover your insurance deductible.
+That way, if you need to make an insurance claim you’re not out of pocket.
 The security deposit should be higher for properties with a greater value or with more inclusions.
 In addition, consider what other property owners in your area are asking for as a security deposit.

 You can never be sure, and accidents do happen, so you need to consider an amount that is appropriate based on the value of your property and your comfort level.